How is Polly related to Tommy?

 Introduction

 In the world of complex family dynamics, it can sometimes be challenging to decipher the intricate web of relationships.
 One such question that often arises is, “How is Polly related to Tommy?”
-Today, we delve into this intriguing puzzle to shed light on the connection between these two individuals.
+Today, we delve into this intriguing puzzle to shed light on their familial connection.

 The Background